-(b) El Sol - Durango, Mexico
+(c) El Sol - Durango, Mexico

 During April 2020, the Company entered into an agreement to purchase the El Sol mineral claim located in Durango, Mexico.
 The claim is 63 hectares and is situated contiguous with Cerro Las Minitas.
+Payments, excluding applicable local taxes of 16%, are due as: